gkulasik/grpc_assistant_server/README.md

 ### Execute
-The execute endpoint will generate a grpcurl command based on inputs and **execute the command** with grpcurl inside of the docker container.
+The execute endpoint will generate a grpcurl command based on inputs and **execute the command** using grpcurl inside of the docker container.

 #### Execute example request
 ```